 Thomson Foundation has always championed young and emerging talent.

 Here we highlight the foundation’s collaborations with our alumni, celebrating their skills and showcasing their inspiring work.
-The content produced includes their perspectives on a range of journalism hot topics, from migration, media freedom and ethics to racial injustice, protests and the Covid-19 pandemic.
+The content produced includes their perspectives on a range of journalism hot topics, from migration, media freedom and ethics to racial injustice, protests, climate change and Covid-19.

 We speak to Vietnamese photojournalist and former Thomson Foundation Young Journalist Award finalist, Yen Duong, about why she was drawn to photography, the importance of context and trust, and producing compassionate photography that delves into the human condition.